jawira/emoji-catalog/README.md

 echo Emoji::EJECT_BUTTON;   // ⏏
 ```

-Your favorite IDE should give you autocomplete since you are calling class
+Your favorite IDE should give you autocomplete since you are simply calling
-constants:
+class constants:

 ![Autocomplete](docs/images/autocomplete.png)